Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Michigan State Stats and Trends

-- Michigan State has four wins against the spread in six games this season.
+- Michigan State has four wins against the spread in six games this year.

-- The Spartans have been favored by 3.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Spartans have one against the spread win in two games as a favorite of 4.5 points or more.

-- Michigan State's games this year have hit the over three times in six opportunities (50%).
+- Michigan State's games this year have gone over the total in three out of six opportunities (50%).

-- Michigan State is 4-0-1 against the spread and 5-0 overall this season when the team puts up more than 28.2 points.
+- Michigan State is 4-0-1 against the spread and 5-0 overall this season when the team scores more than 28.2 points.

-- In games that Michigan State picks up more than 351.6 yards, the team is 4-0-1 against the spread and 5-0 overall.
+- Michigan State is 4-0-1 against the spread and 5-0 overall when the team piles up more than 351.6 yards.

-- The Spartans have five giveaways this season, while the Hoosiers have six takeaways .
+- The Spartans have turned the ball over five times this season, one fewer than the Hoosiers have forced (6).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.